These photos show the two ships used in the VOCALS field campaign.

 You might also be interested in:

-What if you wanted to learn more about the climate of a very large area of the world?
+What if you wanted to learn more about the climate system of a very large area such as the Southeast Pacific Ocean?
 What would be involved in studying how the oceans, land, and atmosphere interact?
-You would need to have a team of...more
+You...more

 Many types of data from satellites are used throughout the VOCALS field campaign.
 Satellite observations complement data gathered from airplanes and ships to provide a more detailed overall picture of...more

 Aerosols, also called particulates, are tiny bits of solid or liquid suspended in the air.
 Some aerosols are so small that they are made only of a few molecules – so small that they are invisible because...more